GuillaumeGermain/CNN/README.md

     Here, only the first layer can be transferred as the structures are different This is enough to already increase the performance

-    Flatten and Max Pool has no trainable parameters then cannot be transferred

     classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper
     Conv2D and MaxPool decrease a lot the features volume so it compresses this amount